 Earlier this month, the Department for Education released their national projections of pupils entering education in England, up to the year 2026.

-In 2017, the overall number of pupils in secondary school increased for the second year in a row, reaching an estimated 2,797,000.
+These projections show that “in 2017, the overall number of pupils in secondary school increased for the second year in a row, reaching an estimated 2,797,000.
 Primarily caused by an increase in birth rate in 2002 onwards, there are now larger numbers entering secondary schools at age 11, than are leaving them at age 16.
-Projected figures also suggest that there will be an average 2.4% increase year on year until 2026 – a total increase of 19.1% in the next decade.
+The rate of increase is projected to increase in 2018 to 2.4% and to remain high until towards the end of the projection period”.